DanielRamosAcosta/abstract-data-types/README.md

 # Abstract Data Types

-Abstract Data Types is a repository to mantain all the data types that I've done.
+Abstract Data Types is a repository to maintain all the data types that I've done.